FAQS

 The strength of concrete is measured by psi, the pounds per square inch necessary to crush it.
 An average concrete strength is 3500-4000 psi. .
 The aggregate (the rocks or gravel mixed in) has a very high compressive strength: it takes a lot of pressure to crush concrete.
 Concrete is finished with a plaster which comes in many colors and textures (We use PebbleTec) and a water line tile to protect the plaster at the water line.

 Gunite Pools have a significant advantages in terms of appearance.
-However, there is more maintainance involved.
+However, there is more maintenance involved.

 Concrete Pool Advantages